marczz/mzlinux_pages/media/streaming.md

 ## UPnP media renderers (clients): {#upnp_media_clients}

 -   [djmount](http://djmount.sourceforge.net/) (GPL)
     is an UPnP AV client.
-It mounts as a Linux filesystem the media content of compatible UPnP AV devices. _djmount is in debian_
+It mounts as a Linux filesystem the media content of compatible UPnP AV devices. _djmount devellopement on sourceforge stopped in 2006, it was in debian until stretch._

+    A newer fork of _djmount_ is [djmount - GitHub](https://github.com/mwilck/djmount/),
+    this fork has severall fixes including the transition from libupnp3 to libupnp6.
 -   [eezpnp](http://www.eezupnp.de/) (Free but not open source ?)
     is a control point written in Java.
 -   [GMediaRender](http://gmrender.nongnu.org/) (GPL)